Jwink3101/notefile/readme.md

 # Notefile

-notefile is a tool to quickly and easily manage sidecar metadata files ("notefiles") along with the file itself as YAML files.
+notefile is a tool to quickly and easily manage sidecar metadata files ("notefiles") along with the file itself as a YAML file (with the extensions `.notes.yaml`).

 It is not a perfect solution but it does address many main needs as well as concerns I have with alternative tools.